Characters: The Order of the Stick: The Order of the Stick

 - Vaarsuvius is distraught over not having had enough power to win the battle at Azure City (though the wall would've fallen much earlier without V's aid), and failing to overcome the Cloister spell (though the elf very nearly succeeded with the bird-messengers, if not for a freak incident that was no fault of anyone).

 - The reconciliation with Durkon counts, as V is incredibly regretful of how the immense power gained from the Fiends was used and how, only after receiving a withering Breaking Speech from Xykon after being defeated did V become truly effective.

 - Vaarsuvius goes through it again when realizing that the Familicide spell inadvertently killed the Draketooth family.
 And anyone they reproduced with and their families.

-- Nerf: V can't cast teleport, through no fault of his/her own because when came the choice of opposed schools, Teleportation was not a conjuration spell, thus V thought it was safe to take conjuration as an opposed school.
+- Nerf: V can't cast teleport, through no fault of her/his own because when came the choice of opposed schools, Teleportation was not a conjuration spell, thus V thought it was safe to take conjuration as an opposed school.

 - Never Live It Down: In-Universe example.